OpenWheel-Racer/BackLight/README.md

-#ACC-Extension-Apps
+#ACC-Apps
-Assetto Corsa connected to a real back light when using F1 race cars uncompress the
+Allow Assetto Corsa racing game connecting to a real back light when using F1 race cars

+#Install:
+uncompress the ZIP file into .../streamapp/common/assettocorsa/app directory.
+Activate that app into AC menu.